symphoniacloud/dynamodb-entity-store/README.md

 next weeks / months WITHOUT A CORRESPONDING MAJOR RELEASE.
 I hope to create a stable release by the end of October.**

-**And since this is an early version I would STRONGLY APPRECIATE FEEDBACK! 😀 Please drop me an email at mike@symphonia.io, or use the issues in this project**
+**And since this is an early version I would STRONGLY APPRECIATE FEEDBACK! 😀 Please drop me an email at mike@symphonia.io, or use the issues in this project**.

 Entity Store provides the following: